 - 4 AO to 4 AI

 Digital inputs can be replicated as digital outputs on the other side of the link.
 The UNICON IP is designed to enable I/O telemetry over cellular networks by reducing data rates by transmitting change of state.

-The diagram below shows how multiple UNICON End-to-End I/O Telemetry links from the same client can concurrently operate on the same cellular network.
-All that’s required to specify an End-to-End link is to configure each terminal with with the matching terminals IP address.
+The diagram below shows how multiple UNICON End-to-End I/O Telemetry links from the same client, can concurrently operate on the same cellular network.
+All that’s required to specify an End-to-End link is to configure each terminal with the matching terminal’s IP address.